CrescentRune/murrays-walkabout/README.md

 My first Discord bot whose sole goal is to tear my family apart in the form of introducing competitive text-chat based gaming to our Discord server.

 ## What it is right now...
-First and foremost this bot is a stupid reference to the character [Murray](https://slycooper.fandom.com/wiki/Murray) from the early 2000's "here for a good time, not a long time" PS2 Platforming series Sly Cooper.
+First and foremost this bot is a stupid reference to the character [Murray](https://slycooper.fandom.com/wiki/Murray) from the early 2000's "here for a good time, not a long time" PS2 platforming series Sly Cooper.
 This character often serves as comic relief, endearingly referring to himself as "The Murray".

 Right now it is a shallow repository of quotes that you can have your very own _The Murray_ spew at you when mentioned, or when summoned by the currently static "_m" prefix.